troygNZ/homebridge-solax/README.md

 **longitude**: _Optional_: Specifies the longitude of your solar installation.
 Used to determining accurate Sunset and Sunrise times.

 **exportAlertThresholds**: _Optional_: Array of integers specifying the thresholds to create Alerts for.
 This will activate a motion trigger when the power export matches or exceeds the threshold value.
 Example: [-1000, 500, 2000] will create three motion sensors - "1000 watts imported", "500 watts exported" and "2000 watts exported".

+**showStrings**: _Optional_: Defaults to true.
+Shows Individual Inverter String metrics (PV1, PV2).

+**hasBattery**: _Optional_: Defaults to true.
+Experimental.
+Shows Battery information.
+Note, due to limited documentaiton from Solax, the Charging State is estimated based on the delta of Battery Watts.

 ### Leveraging in Automations via Motion Sensor Accessories